-This is especially important where international students are concerned, Ms Bingham adds, to ensure that they’re given the support they need to navigate unfamiliar business cultures as they prepare to step out into the workforce.
+This is especially important where international students are concerned, Dr Blackman adds, to ensure that they’re given the support they need to navigate unfamiliar business cultures as they prepare to step out into the workforce.

 'When I was at university all those years ago, I didn’t learn the practical skills that I needed in the workforce,” she recalls.